heidihendry/camelot/README.md

 A camelot report is an export of data to a CSV.
 Clicking on a report will take you to a report configuration screen, where you can set constraints for that report (e.g., to report on a specific survey) and then generate the data as a CSV.

-Camelot comes with a bunch of reports out of the box, though for advanced users, it also helps you to build and add your own reports.
+Camelot comes with a bunch of reports out of the box.
+And for advanced users, it also lets you build and add your own reports.

 ### Managing surveys